srittau/dbupgrade/README.md

 The database must contain a table `db_config` with three columns: `schema`, `version`, and `api_level`.
 If this table does not exist, it is created.
 This table must contain exactly one row for the given schema.
-If this row does not exist, it is created with version and api_level initially set to 0.
+If the row does not exist, it will be created with the `version` and `api_level` columns initially set to 0.

-The current version and API level of the schema are requested from the database and all scripts with a higher version number are applied, in order.
+The current version and API level of the schema are retrieved from the database, and all scripts with a higher version number are applied in order.
-If there are any version numbers missing, the script will stop after the last version before the missing version.
+If any version numbers are missing, the script will stop after the last version before the missing version.

 Unless the `-l` or `-L` option is supplied, only scripts that do not